drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/6_custom_assertions.md

   have to do it), and an assertion error will be thrown, where the error message will contain a list of errors in the console.
 Example errors could be:
   - An error when a favicon was not found (failed requests eg 404, 500)
-  - An error with a JavaScript file (such as a vue component has thrown an error during render) You can also pass in an exclusion list to ignore specific
+  - An error with a JavaScript file (such as a Vue component has thrown an error during render) You can also pass in an exclusion list to ignore specific
     errors: `assertNoConsoleErrors('favicon')`.